-The term ‘big data’ is widely discussed at the moment and leading companies across diverse industries are taking note of how the analysis of information they collect can drive business improvement.
+The term ‘big data’ is widely discussed in the field of analytics for large organisations, and leading companies across diverse industries are taking note of how the analysis of information they collect can drive business improvement.

 So what is big data?
 Well, software engineers and computer scientists would define big data as large amounts of information that are difficult to deal with using normal tools and techniques.

 Problems encountered may include gathering, storage, search, sharing or analysis.

 The datasets are becoming large as information is now often being collected or combined as a single set, rather than placing the information into smaller, easier to manage, separate chunks.
 These large datasets can provide powerful insights into trends and correlations within fields such as medical research, crime prevention, metrology and astronomy.

 Of course where big data means big money is the fields of business and finance.
 Companies are investing huge amounts in collecting and analysing consumer behaviour and buying data.
 Vast amounts of information is now being gathered through in-store and online customer surveys, telephone calls, recording of purchase behaviours, mobile technology usage, CCTV footage and more.